 Stephen Boyd had three marriages in his life.
-Two of those marriages were official, and one marriage (a gypsy wedding with actress Marisa Mell) that was not legally recognized.
+Two of those marriages were official, and one marriage, a gypsy wedding with actress Marisa Mell, which was not legally recognized.
 Stephen never had any children and once said, “There are certain things lacking in me–I’d hate to run the risk of transferring any of my shortcomings to any children of mine.”
 Stephen truly enjoyed the freedom of bachelor life for most of his years.
 “I definitely prefer the freedom of bachelorhood, even though it may look like trying to escape from responsibilities.”
 (From The ABC of Stephen Boyd article).

 Mariella Di Sarzana 1958-1959